-The proposed LANSCE-R RF control system consists of a digital I-Q controller with direct control over the RF drive signal.
+The proposed LANSCE-R RF control system consists of a digital I-O controller with direct control over the RF drive signal.
 This system will down convert both the reference and cavity signals at the cavity to a common intermediate frequency (IF) to reduce transport errors to the electronics in the equipment area.
 There the IF signals are sampled to provide I-Q data streams that are processed using FPGA-based digital PI controller.
 This controller has the ability to modify set points and control parameters on a pulse-to-pulse basis so that wide variations of pulse current can be handled more optimally.
 Also included in the controller is adaptive feed-forward control and amplifier nonlinearity compensation.
 The feed-forward control compensates for the beam loading and cavity fill deterministic errors using an iterative learning controller and includes enough internal memory to handle up to 8 different species/current combinations.
-These can be switched on a pulse-to-pulse basis so that the feedforward compensation is unique to each species/current combination.
-The amplifier nonlinearity compensation circuitry monitors and corrects for variation in klystron amplitude and phase due to power supply variations.
+These can be switched on a pulse-to-pulse basis so that the feed-forward compensation is unique to each species/current combination.